marwanrashed/Marwan_RA_CPP_snake_2D/README.md

 ### Loops, Functions, I/O
 |Criteria| Addressed(Yes/No)|
 |--------|------------|
-The project demonstrates an understanding of C++ functions and control structures. == Yes, All the src files contains or consists of this rubric.
+The project demonstrates an understanding of C++ functions and control structures. == Yes, All the src files contains or consists of this rubric. |YES
-The project reads data from a file and process the data, or the program writes data to a file. == Yes, The class History in game_history.h read/write txt files.
+The project reads data from a file and process the data, or the program writes data to a file. == Yes, The class History in game_history.h read/write txt files. |YES
-The project accepts user input and processes the input. == Yes, this is demonstrated in the main.cpp where the user has up to 9 options to choose from the main menu.
+The project accepts user input and processes the input. == Yes, this is demonstrated in the main.cpp where the user has up to 9 options to choose from the main menu. |YES

 ### Object Oriented Programming
 |Criteria| Addressed(Yes/No)|